 It is recommended that Council commence the process to establish a local Independent Urban Design Panel in accordance with the Apartment Design Guide.
-The Panel can be referred development applications not just in Nelson Bay, but across the LGA.
-It may also may also provide advice on development control plan amendments or other projects where expert input can improve design outcomes.

 FIGURE 4 - Illustration of the Nelson Bay Woolworths

 The Strategy suggested that large developments should be considered by an urban design panel in order to facilitate improved development outcomes.
 The role of an urban design panel is to provide independent expert advice on development that is lodged with Council.
 SEPP No 65 - Design Quality of Residential Apartment Development details how these panels are formed.